gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 **postsPath** (optional)
 `(default: "")`

 This is an important setting.
+It should reflect your WordPress _Reading > Your homepage_ displays settings, otherwise your Gatsby website may not work properly.

+That is:

-It should be left empty if your WordPress homepage displays your latest posts.
+- `postsPath` should be left empty if your WordPress homepage displays your latest posts.
 This corresponds to the default in Settings > Reading > Your homepage displays.

-If you choose a static page and set a Posts page, you should use the Posts page slug as your postsPath.
+- If you chose a static page and set a Posts page, you should use the Posts page slug as your `postsPath`.

-If your WordPress website doesn't display blog page (neither on homepage or a custom page), you should set postsPath to `false`.
+- If your WordPress website doesn't display blog page (homepage displays a static page and Posts page is not defined), you should set `postsPath` to `false`.

 example: